 PS: Other great ways to have a spiritual awakening and find peace:

-Come to out to an Alumni meeting at Renascent over the holidays, join the alumni committee, become a contact or volunteer.
+Come to out to an Alumni meeting, join the alumni committee, become a contact or volunteer.
 Our Alumni are part of the Renascent Family!
 We love to see you and you are always welcome to come spend the day in group.